-Pale ruby color; cherry, rose petal, spice on the nose; cherry, raspberry, red fruits, blueberry, tart blood orange on the palate.
+Pale ruby color; cherry, raspberry, blueberry, baking spice on bright nose; cherry, raspberry, cranberry, red fruits, minerality, some earthiness on the palate.

 Owner Bill Stoller is the founder and CEO of The Stoller Group, also the president and vice-chairman of Express Employment Professionals, and founder and CEO at Xenium HR & Employer Services.
 A native Oregonian, Stoller holds a bachelor’s degree in business and economics from Pacific University, and an MBA from Portland State University.
 His considerable successes in employment services allowed him to pursue his passion for wine.